izuutech/react-image-cropper/README.md

 A simple web app to crop images.

-# Todo
+# Steps to crop image

+- Open the app
-- Add a button to dpownload cropped image
+- Enter the file name you want to use to save your cropped image
+- Select the image from your file manager
+- Crop the image
+- Download it